dcruzel/EmployeeMgmtSystem/README.md

 THEN I am prompted to enter the employee's first name, last name, role, and manager, and that employee is added to the database
 WHEN I choose to update an employee role
-THEN I am prompted to select an employee to update and their new role and this information is updated in the database
+THEN I am prompted to select an employee to update and their new role and this information is updated in the database WHEN I choose to update the employee's manager
+THEN I am prompted to enter the employee's manager's id and this information is updated in the database WHEN I choose to delete a department
+THEN I am prompted to enter the department id to delete and this information is deleted in the database, but it can't have associated employees due to foreign key rules
+WHEN I choose to delete a role
+THEN I am prompted to enter the role id and this information is deleted in the database, but it can't have associated employees due to foreign key rules
+WHEN I choose to delete a employee
+THEN I am prompted to enter the role id and this information is deleted in the database WHEN I choose to view the employees by manager
+THEN I am presented with a formatted table showing the employees name by manager WHEN I choose to view the employees by department
+THEN I am presented with a formatted table showing the employees name by department WHEN I choose to view the total utilized budget of a department THEN I am presented with a formatted table showing the department name and the total salary
 ```

 ## Technology